 Must be fitted for both crew and be securely attached to the roll cage or the seat base bearers.
-They must be a motor sport type approved and a minimum of 75mm web, a 5 attachment point harness is the minimum, a 6 point is recommended both shall have a lever action quick release buckle and be within their use by date as set by the manufacturer.
+They must be a motor sport type approved and a minimum of 50mm web for lapbelts, 75mm web for other belts, a 5 attachment point harness is the minimum, a 6 point is recommended both shall have a lever action quick release buckle and be within their use by date as set by the manufacturer.
 (See roll cage specs) Push lock or twist action buckles are not permitted.

 - 2. The mounting point for the shoulder straps behind each crew member must be between a line horizontal to the shoulders, and a line drawn downward from the shoulders at an angle of 25 degrees to the horizontal.
-If the shoulder straps join prior to a single common mounting point then that junction shall be at least 150mm behind the crew members neck. - weakened due to the actions of chemicals abrasion or sunlight etc. Safety belt harness hardware must be replaced if it is bent, deformed or rusted. - 4.
+If the shoulder straps join prior to a single common mounting point then that junction shall be at least 150mm behind the crew members neck. - All harnesses shall be replaced whenever the webbing is cut, frayed or weakened due to the actions of chemicals, abrasion or sunlight, etc. Safety belt harness hardware must be replaced if it is bent, deformed or rusted. - 4.
 The lap and crotch straps may not pass over the sides of the seats but through the seats in order to wrap and hold the pelvic region over the greatest possible surface.
-Care shall be taken that the webbing of the harness is protected against chaffing in any area. - Shoulder straps must wrap around the horizontal cross bar of the roll cage as the only means of attachment. - All Drivers and Navigators must be scrutineered with their nominated boat so their safety equipment can be checked for correct size. - 7.
+Care shall be taken that the webbing of the harness is protected against chaffing in any area. - 5.
+Shoulder straps must wrap around the horizontal cross bar of the roll cage as the only means of attachment. - 6.
+All Drivers and Navigators must be scrutineered with their nominated boat so their safety equipment can be checked for correct size. - 7.
 Motor sport type approved arm restraints must be worn on the outside wrist of each crew member and shall be of a length which will prevent the arm from protruding from the boat in the event of a roll over.
 They must be attached to the safety harness in such a way as to release freely when the buckle is released. - 8.
 Head restraints for both driver and navigator are compulsory, these may be either motor sports approved mounted from the shoulders to the helmet or the fixed type from to the seat back head rest protruding out each side of the helmet in a line drawn forward past half the forward lenght of the helmet when the heat is rested to the back of the seat in the sitting position.
 Head restraints must have the ability to absorb the side to side impact of the head under racing conditions without being left permanently bent out of shape after normal racing.